vanHeemstraSystems/rapidminer/300/200/100/100/README.md

 - Q: Can you change the process to see the highest fare paid by a man?
 Is it different than the highest fare paid by a woman?
 A: No, both a man and a woman paid the highest fare of 512.329.

+# Next Tutorial

+## 1/6 - Say hello to two new data sets...

+Let's take a break from the Titanic and learn about some other frequently used tasks in data preparation, specifically merging and grouping data together.
+We will deal with two data sets: one containing the products sold by an organization and one with the transactions (information about which customer purchased which product).
+After combining these sets, we can answer questions about the most frequently purchased product or who is your most loyal customer.
+Let's get started...